Constellation-Labs/metagraph-monitoring-service-package/README.md

 *   **`metagraph.id`**: The unique identifier for your metagraph.
 *   **`metagraph.name`**: The name of your metagraph.
 *   **`metagraph.version`**: The version of your metagraph.
-*  **`metagraph.restart_conditions`**: Specifies the conditions under which your metagraph should restart.
+*   **`metagraph.default_restart_conditions`**: Specifies the conditions under which your metagraph should restart.
 These conditions are located in the directory: `src/jobs/restart/conditions`.
-To add new conditions:
-    *   Implement the `IRestartCondition` interface.
-    *   Export your condition in `src/jobs/restart/conditions/index.ts`.
-    *   Add your condition to this field.
     *   By default, there are two conditions:
         *   `SnapshotStopped`: Triggers if your metagraph stops producing snapshots.
         *   `UnhealthyNodes`: Triggers if your metagraph nodes become unhealthy.